-Wetla nd Potential watering action Climat ic scena rio (s) Expected watering effects Rationale EWMP environ mental objective s VEWH Objectiv es Mullar oo Creek Summer (July- August, Decembe r-June) Maintain baseflow s at a minimum of 600 ML/d.
-All scena rios.
+Wetland Potential watering action Climatic scenario (s) Expected watering effects Rationale EWMP environmental objectives VEWH Objectives Mullaroo Creek Summer (July-August, December-June) Maintain baseflows at a minimum of 600 ML/d.
+All scenarios.
 Provide flows ≥ 600 ML/d to support the target of a minimum of 60% of the Mullaroo Creek will exhibit fast flowing habitat within a flow envelope of 0.2-0.5 m/s (mean cross-sectional velocity).
 Maintain fast-flowing habitat for native fish (such as Murray Cod, Silver Perch and Golden Perch).
 Maintain habitat for aquatic vegetation and maintain soil moisture to maintain the condition of streamside vegetation.
 Mullaroo Creek provides critical habitat for several species which depend on flowing water habitat.
 Most important is the Murray cod, with the Mullaroo population of significance in the Lower Murray.
-It is the only reach across Lindsay- Mulcra-Wallpolla Islands (and at a larger regional perspective) which provides annual fast flowing habitat.
-In addition, the creek is littered with woody LMW1 LMW4 LMW5 LMW9 F1 Spring (Septemb er- Novembe r) - Provide a pulse of approxim ately 1,200 ML/d All scena rios.
+It is the only reach across Lindsay-Mulcra-Wallpolla Islands (and at a larger regional perspective) which provides annual fast flowing habitat.
+In addition, the creek is littered with woody debris (i.e. snags) which provide structural LMW1 F1 T Spring (September- November) - Provide a pulse of approximately 1,200 ML/d All scenarios.
 Provide flows ≥ 1,200 ML/d to support the target of a minimum of 75% of the Mullaroo Creek will exhibit fast flowing habitat within a flow envelope of 0.2-0.5 m/s (mean cross-sectional velocity).
 Increase the extent of fast flowing water to provide cues for movement and spawning and improve recruitment opportunities for native fish.
-Provide improved fish passage between Mullaroo Creek and the River Murray via the Mullaroo Creek regulator fishway. littered with woody debris (i.e. snags) which provide structural habitat for the fauna found in the creek.
-The proposed flow regime is the same as previous years.
-This regime has proven to promote Murray cod breeding.
-A spring pulse targeting 1,200 ML/d results in favourable conditions to support movement, facilitate additional habitat and support breeding (Tonkin, et al., 2019).
-This flow regime will be pursued annually to support Mullaroo Creek's significant Murray cod population.
-In addition to Murray Cod, several other fish species, such as the listed Freshwater Catfish ( Tandanus tandanus ) and T CN1 V1,V2 G
+Provide improved fish passage between Mullaroo Creek and the River Murray via the Mullaroo Creek regulator fishway. habitat for the fauna found in the creek.
+LMW4 LMW5 LMW9 CN1 V1,V2 G